 Writes anamnesis and makes an appointment

 Elit Ortopedi is an orthopaedic surgical specialist clinic in Stockholm and since its opening has focused on thinking in new ways and working digitally in their care processes.
-As part of this, SwipeCare Clinic has been implemented where the digital self-referral plays a central part.
+As part of this, SwipeCare has been implemented where the digital self-referral plays a central part.
 In the self-referral, patients write their own anamnesis and book their appointment directly on their mobile or computer.

 As part of Elit Ortopedi's quality assurance processes, continuous patient surveys are given to all patients.
 Questions are asked about satisfaction, improvements, NPS as well as the self-referral process.

 “Already in the first survey, satisfaction was extremely high,” says Georg Ferm, orthopaedic surgeon and founder of Elit Ortopedi.
 “In one of the months we even had 100%, that is, everyone who used the self-referrals was satisfied.
 It shows that both the interest and maturity of using the digital is high among patients.”

 Good cooperation with Strikersoft

 To help those who are not so digitally savvy, Elit Ortopedi has a help page with a written guide and instructional film where you go through the self-referral step by step.
 In addition, there is a computer terminal at the clinic where patients can get help from the healthcare staff to get through any technical issues.

 “We also have a good collaboration with Strikersoft and have continuously improved the interface and design of the questions in the anamnesis based on the patient surveys and our own data analysis, ” continues Georg Ferm.